It’s official, this whole need-to-create-things is hereditary. Not only the creativity gene bit but the comfort found in just making stuff.

 Some of the dyes were as expected and some were really surprising.
 On a few of the dyes I felt they should have been stronger and the recipe represents that.
 It is definitely worth giving this a go!

-Make sure to pop over to Type-A-Parent to see what I did with all those leftover hard boiled eggs!
+Make sure to pop over here to see what I did with all those leftover hard boiled eggs!

 6 Food-based Dyes for Easter Eggs